On the Bike Spreading Problem: Theoretical analysis

 \subsection{NP-completeness}

-\textbf{\tbs is NP-complete.} We prove the NP-completeness of \tbs with a reduction from the \textit{Minimum Dominating Set} (\textit{\mds}) problem which is known to be NP complete even in graphs with constant vertex degree $d \geq 3$ \cite{3DS,APX_dominating}.
+\paragraph*{\tbs is NP-complete.} We prove the NP-completeness of \tbs with a reduction from the \textit{Minimum Dominating Set} (\textit{\mds}) problem which is known to be NP-complete even in graphs with constant vertex degree $d \geq 3$ \cite{3DS,APX_dominating}.
 Let $G = (V, E)$ be a simple, connected, undirected graph with degree $d \geq 3$ for all nodes in $V$.
 A subset $S \subseteq V$ is a \emph{dominating set} if for every vertex $v \in V \setminus S$, there exists a vertex $u \in S$ such that $(v,u) \in E$; that is, every vertex outside $S$ has at least one neighbor in $S$.
 A minimum domination set of $G$ is a domination set of the smallest possible size, and we refer to its size with \emph{domination number $\gamma(G)$}.
 Since the degree of every node in $G$ equals $d$, we have $\gamma(G) \leq n-d+1$, because in a set $S \subseteq V$, $|S| \geq n-d+1$, every node has at least one neighbor in $S$.
-The decision problem associated with \mds is defined as: \begin{itemize} \item INSTANCE: a undirected graph $G=(V,E)$ with fixed degree $d\geq 3$ and an integer $k$ with $0 < k < n-d+1$. \item QUESTION: Does a dominating set with $\gamma(G)\leq k$ exist? \end{itemize} The \tbs problem can be represented by the following decision problem: \begin{itemize} \item INSTANCE: a directed and weighted graph $G=(V,E)$ that satisfies \Eqref{unity}, integers $k$, $L$, $\gamma$, $\tau$ and $\lambda$ with $0 < k < n$, $L\geq 1$, $\gamma>0$, $\tau\geq 1$, and $0< \lambda \leq n$. \item QUESTION: Does a $(k,L)$-seed $\S \subseteq V$ exist in $G$ such that $\tspread{\loads{\tau,\S}} \geq \lambda$? \end{itemize}